mad-lab-fau/mad-gui/docs/customization.rst

 Customization
 *************

-Here we describe how you can:

-- add a plugin to load data of a specific system / a specific format, implement a custom algorithm, and export data in a custom format
-- create custom labels
-- customize settings

 .. note::
    In case you are not familiar with PyCharm and virtual environments, you might first want to check out our :ref:`Developer guidelines <developer guidelines>`.